GoogleChromeLabs/tooling.report/tests/code-splitting/subtests/splitting-modules/subtests/multi-entry/parcel/index.md

   - https://github.com/parcel-bundler/parcel/issues/4303
 ---

-Apart from the issues encountered in `code-splitting/multi-entry`, parcel does split out common dependencies above a certain size threshold, but does not split the module itself.
+Apart from the issues encountered in `code-splitting/multi-entry`, parcel does split out common dependencies above a certain size threshold, but does not split the dependencies themselves.